 - X6721 – Korean standard

 Data Matrix is one of the smallest and most dependable barcode symbologies.
 Compared to other barcode types, DataMatrix is approximately 30 times smaller than a Code 39 barcode representing the same data.
 The size difference of popular barcode types is compared in the Barcode Symbology Evaluation and Test Sheet.
-The 2D Data Matrix is barcode also the recommended choice when sending barcodes over faxed documents, because the symbol can withstand many poor resolution and scanning issues.
-The required Reed-Solomon error correction built into Data Matrix ECC200 is able to reconstruct and verify the data scanned for improved accuracy.
-In a study at The Center for Automatic Identification at Ohio University, the statistical probability of a misread error with Data Matrix is 1 in 10.5 million scans, compared to a misread error probability of 1 in 1.7 million with the Code 39 barcode.
+The 2D Data Matrix barcode is also the recommended choice when sending barcodes over faxed documents, because the symbol can withstand many poor resolution and scanning issues.

 - Crystal Reports